B2B Marketing Thought Leadership: Declan Mulkeen on Marketing In Education Technology

 I look after the Marketing at Learnlight, I'm Head of Global Marketing.
 Learnlight is an EdTech company that specialises in providing blended language and soft skills training to corporations around the world.

 We've been in existence in different forms for about 25 years.
 Learnlight is a relatively new brand that we launched approximately a year ago from the merger of various companies that came together under the brand.
 So the last 12, 13 months has been an incredibly interesting period, and [there have been] a lot of projects from both a branding and a merger point of view.
 So it's been a bit of a ride for the last 12 months.
-We've had a lot of fun actually, and we've had a lot of support from Strategic Internet Consulting as well.
+We've had a lot of fun actually, and we've had a lot of support from our B2B Tech Marketing Agency, Strategic Internet Consulting, as well.

 Over the last 5 years, have you seen much of a shift / change in the way your buyer's purchase?